Baltoli/project-docs/notes/log.md

   writing unit tests is easier.
 * Set up CI and a better build structure for the FSM library - next step is to add a cross product construction to it.

+## 16/5/2017

+* Worked on testing and documentation for the FSM library - got Doxygen running on it successfully.
+* Started to write the cross product construction.

+## 17/5/2017

+* More work on the cross product construction.
+* Got inclusive OR implemented (and noticed more weirdness in the constructed automata).
+* Lots of work on debug printing of FSMs - helpful especially when they start to get large.

+## 18/5/2017

+* Worked on demo app that uses the FSM library.
+* Fixed up the small modifications to my dissertation and sent it to Robert.